kobayashi1987/CE303_new/README.md

 2024.11.12:

 When running the seller's function, the buyer must be in the user's database.
 Otherwise, the seller's function will not work.

+2024.11.20:

+in items.json, make sure all is lowercase.
+Otherwise, the program will not work.